On behalf of a group of 4 friends, I wanted to share our experience for those who may be reluctant to try online bridge:

 I think, moving forward, online lessons and games could actually be my preference.

-I have also really enjoyed playing on RealBridge and BBO which I do not think I would have been so confident about if we had only been used to playing at an actual table.
+I have also really enjoyed playing on RealBridge which I do not think I would have been so confident about if we had only been used to playing at an actual table.

 Now that I have got some basic skills, I really look forward to playing at a table with friends face to face and having some fun!